FabulaNox/myhomeserverdeployment/README.md

 # myhomeserverdeployment
-fast move for repo to home server setup scripts
+Fast move for repo to home server setup scripts Different sections will be broken down as the setup needs grow and also I learn how to better script